wellcomecollection/docs/projects/2020-q1-preservica-verification.md

     Preservica contains files that we know we don't want to keep, including:

     *   Born-digital material that has been de-accessioned or was only ingested for test purposes (working from a spreadsheet `PreservicaAppraisal.xls`)
+    *   Born-digital files that are deleted by Archivematica upon ingest, such as `.DS_Store` or `thumbs.db`
-    *   Digitised material that we don't want to keep, e.g. Sierra b numbers that have since been deleted
+    *   Digitised material that we don't want to keep, e.g. images Sierra b numbers that have since been deleted

-    This gave us a list of DUs and catalogue references that we could ignored.
+    *   Digitised files that are artefacts of old processed, and should never have been copied to Preservica (e.g. `analyse.xml`)

+    We ignored all of these files.

 *   **Ignore files that we know we can get from the Internet Archive.**